 Please read the following information before submitting a CARE report.
 If this is an emergency (immediate threat of harm to self or others), call Public Safety at 617-989-4444 immediately.

-Due to the large amount of time that faculty and staff spend with students, often you are the first to identify when a student is struggling or engaging in behaviors that are worrisome.
-A CARE report may be submitted by a faculty or staff member who is concerned about a student’s well-being.
-CARE reports are reviewed by the staff in the Office of Student Affairs.
-Based on the information received, a team of staff will determine the best plan for outreach.
+Due to the large amount of time that faculty and staff spend with students, often they are able to identify when a student is struggling or engaging in worrisome behaviors.
+Other students can sense when their friend, classmate, or peer may need some support.
+A member of the Wentworth community who is concerned about a student’s well-being may share their concerns by submitting a CARE report.
+CARE reports are reviewed by the Deans in the Office of Student Affairs and the CARE Team.
+Based on the information received, the CARE Team will determine the best plan for outreach.
 If more information is needed, a member of the staff may contact you directly for more information.

 Some reasons for submitting a CARE report include, but are not limited to:

 - A student experiencing mood changes (aggression, crying, short-tempered, etc.)